PeppeL-G/bagawork/docs/src/routes/(other)/documentation/page/+page.md

 ::: tip The "a" variable

-In your `Page` classes, you can also use the special Bagawork variable `a` to access the things you have in your `App` class.
+In your `Page` classes, you can also use the special BagaWork variable `a` to access the things you have in your `App` class.
 For more information, see the documentation for the :docs[app] class.

 :::